CCIL Working Groups

 CCIL working groups foster interdisciplinary collaboration, identify new research partnerships, and develop new cancer research directions.
 Working groups form through the initiative of CCIL researchers who believe in the power of team science to facilitate and accelerate CCIL solutions to fight cancer.

-Cancer & Microbes
+Cancer and Microbes

 The CCIL and the Illinois Microbial Systems Initiative formed a new partnership to promote enhanced collaboration at the interface of microbial sciences and cancer.
 The group conducts symposia, invites speakers, and promotes new ideas such as engineering microbial delivery systems for cancer drugs.

-- Research Program: Cancer Engineering & Biological Systems | Cancer Technology and Data Science
+- Research Program(s): Cancer Engineering & Biological Systems & Cancer Technology and Data Science

 - Established: 2021